 makes the EIT ready for playing.
 The builder is called and if changes have occurred since the last creation, EIT is build.

-With adding the verbose flag, it is possible to follow the building process in detail
+this can be combined “force build” and by adding the verbose flag, it is possible to follow the building process in detail

 As sourcecode is provided, even this can be modified. ↩︎